-This article outlines the different types of cough and lists the most common causes of acute and chronic coughs.
-It also provides information on how to stop a coughing attack and when to see a doctor.
+This article outlines the different types of coughs and lists the most common causes of acute and chronic coughs.
+It also provides information on how to stop a coughing attack, diagnose a cough, and when to see a doctor.

 There are several methods a person can try to stop a coughing attack when one begins.
 These include:

 - drinking plenty of water

 - sipping hot water with honey

 - taking over-the-counter (OTC) cough medicines